vasarhelyi/trajognize/README.md

 pip install -r requirements.txt
 ```

+There are not too many non-trivil package dependencies, but it is still
+recommended to install into a virtual environment with e.g. `pipenv`.

 # usage

 The final workflow of trajognize should be something like this below in order: